 Following an independent learning session, participants will be able to ask questions relating to the material with their cohort and trainers.
 Questions can be submitted in advance on the course Slack channel or in person on the day.

-Assignment and practice activities
+Projects and practice activities

 Participants will be given case studies, example projects and questions to tackle.
 These practical assignments will help cement knowledge and embed the skills learned.